Marvel Future Avengers

 Marvel Future Avengers (マーベル フューチャー・アベンジャーズ, Māberu Fu~yūchā Abenjāzu) is a Japanese superhero anime television series produced by Madhouse and Walt Disney Japan, based on the Marvel Comics universe.
+The series follows a group of teenagers with special powers, who are trained by the Avengers to become superheroes.
 The first season began airing on the Dlife satellite channel in July 2017 and ran for 26 episodes, followed by a 13 episode second season in 2018.
-The series was released internationally via Disney+ in February 2020.
+The series was released internationally through Disney+ in February 2020.

 Premise

 The series follows Makoto, Adi, and Chloe, three teenagers who have been raised by Hydra to believe that they are being trained to become superheroes and that the Avengers are villains.
 The three have been genetically modified by Hydra, resulting in each gaining the unique superhuman abilities of air manipulation, technology control, and shapeshifting respectively.
-Upon being sent out on a mission for the first time, Adi and Chloe come to realize Hydra's evil intentions and decide to leave the organization, and get Makoto to join their escape attempt.
-Makoto becomes the only one who gets away, and he goes to Tony Stark seeking help to save Adi and Chloe.
-Tony brings in the other Avengers, and with Makoto's help, they succeed in defeating Hydra, liberating Adi and Chloe.
+After being sent on missions for Hydra, Adi and Chloe come to realize the organization's evil intentions and decide to defect.
+Makoto joins them, becoming the only one to escape, and he convinces the Avengers to help him liberate Adi and Chloe.
 Realizing the potential they have, the Avengers decide to take the three in and train them to become superheroes, dubbing the team the "Future Avengers".
 While training the new recruits, the Avengers also seek to learn more about the "Emerald Rain Project", a dangerous scheme being orchestrated by Hydra and the Masters of Evil, and what connection it has to Makoto.
-The matter becomes further complicated when Bruno, another genetically-modified teen and also Makoto's former training partner, is manipulated into joining the Masters of Evil's ranks.
+The matter becomes further complicated when Bruno, another genetically modified teen and Makoto's best friend, is manipulated into joining the Masters of Evil's ranks.

-In the show's second season, exposure to Terrigen Mist in the wake of Kang the Conqueror's defeat leads to several humans developing superpowers.
-With anti-Inhuman sentiment on the rise and the Inhuman royal family claiming custody of the afflicted, the Avengers and Future Avengers must manage the fallout of the outbreak and attempt to broker peace between Earth and Attilan before they are forced to go to war.
+In the show's second season, exposure to Terrigen Mist leads to several humans developing superpowers.
+With anti-Inhuman sentiment on the rise and the Inhuman royal family claiming custody of the afflicted, the Avengers and Future Avengers, now including Bruno, must manage the fallout of the outbreak and attempt to broker peace between Earth and Attilan before they are forced to go to war.

 Voice cast

 Production

-The series was first announced in February 2017 for broadcast on Disney's Dlife satellite channel the following summer.
+Marvel Future Avengers was first announced in February 2017 for broadcast on Disney's Dlife satellite channel the following summer.
 The series' premiere date, cast and staff were later confirmed the following May.
 Yūzō Satō, the director of Marvel Anime: Iron Man, was announced as the series director, with Takahiro Umehara providing the character designs.
 Ryū King, the lead writer on 2014's Marvel Disk Wars: The Avengers, returned to write Marvel Future Avengers; the Disk Wars voice cast also reprise their respective roles.
-In January 2018, the series was renewed for a second season, which premiered in July of that same year.
+In January 2018, a second season of the series was announced, which premiered in July of that same year.
 The anime was later announced for a western release via Disney+, with the first season added on February 28, 2020, and the second season on May 22, 2020.